jgowler/CI-CD-using-Jenkins-and-ArgoCD/Jenkins-files/README.md

 Name: kaniko
 Docker image: gcr.io/kaniko-project/executor:latest
 Working directory: /home/jenkins/agent
-Command to run: /busybox/sh
+Command to run: N/A
-Arguments to pass to the command: "-c sleep 99d"
+Arguments to pass to the command: N/A
 ```

 To pass the Secret created in the previous step a Volume will be needed: